 Here is a fun Internet link that points out very clearly how we can miss things, and yet be convinced that we have missed nothing.
 It pertains to a physical phenomenon of motion-induced blindness, which is similar to visual obsolescence [reference: http://www.msf-usa.org/motion.html].

 Emotional blinders are rooted in prior experiences or events that are tied to strong emotions.
 They keep us stuck and prevent us from reaching our full potential.
 They include repressed, suppressed, unexpressed, or overexpressed emotions.
 An example of this is grief and anger that we do not acknowledge exist, that we have “stuffed down,” or that we choose not to discuss with anyone.
 Or, we may overexpress our emotions by lashing out at everyone and everything.
 Secrets in our life can fall into this category.
 Secrets include prior emotional or sexual abuses, addictions (drugs, gambling, pornography), or events that left us feeling a failure.
 Our secrets can make us very ill, because it takes an enormous amount of energy to keep our secrets hidden.
 The Betty Ford Center for Chemical Dependency has a saying: “You are only as sick as your secrets.”
 During my training at the Center we were taught to help people share their secrets so they could begin to heal from them.
 An important thing to remember is that everyone has “stuff” that they believe is too awful to share with anyone.

-At the Ommani Center, the doctors and practitioners have a strong desire to help you discover and remove your blinders.
-In doing so, we know you will enjoy greater health.
+I and my trusted practitioners have a strong desire to help you discover and remove your blinders.
+In doing so, we know you will enjoy improved health.

 © Trinity Integrative Family Medicine, Inc, glkocourek, August 2013, revised 09-May-2021